Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Modelling the Spectral Energy Distribution: Methodology

-Since there are multiple input parameters associated with the dusty circumstellar environment that affect the SED, our strategy for exploring the parameter space is as follows.
-We first attempt to fit the SED using a single shell (one-component model), varying the dust temperature on the inner shell boundary (T$_{\rm d}$), the relative shell thickness (Y = ratio of the outer to the inner shell radius), the optical depth ($\tau$) at 0.55$\micron$, and the grain-size distribution.
+Our strategy for exploring the parameter space is as follows.
+We first attempt to fit the SED using a single shell (one-component) model, varying the above input parameters.
 These model numbers are given a suffix `s'.
-If systematic discrepancies remain between the fit and the data, we then attempt a two-component fit, in which we add an inner component, representative of a hot, compact disk, and vary its T$_{\rm d}$, Y, $\tau$, and dust-grain properties.
+If systematic discrepancies remain between the fit and the data, we then attempt a two-component fit, in which we add an inner component, representative of a hot, compact disk, and vary its $T_{\mathrm d}$, Y, $\tau$, and dust-grain properties.
 Specific wavelength ranges of the SED are relatively more sensitive to the shell and disk, and help us to constrain their properties in a non-degenerate manner.

+For the two-component fit (inner disk + outer shell), we approximated the inner disk by a spherical shell that intercepts a fraction of the direct starlight e.g., as in \citep{sahai2003, sahai2006}.
+Such a shell is thus roughly equivalent to an axially-symmetric wedge-shaped fraction of a sphere; this fraction is hereafter referred to as the "disk fraction" and is listed in Tables\,\ref{mod-tbl} and \ref{mod-tbl-pagb}.
+Thus, a disk with an opening angle of $\theta_{\rm d}$ is approximated by a shell that intercepts a fraction, sin($\theta_{\rm d}$/2) of the radiation emitted within a 4$\pi$ solid angle, and the corresponding "disk-fraction" is sin($\theta_{\rm d}$/2).
+An illustration of the circumstellar geometry is provided in Fig.\,\ref{cartoon}.

+A ``correctly illuminated" model of the outer shell is constructed assuming the shell to be divided into two parts.
+The fraction of the shell that lies in the shadow of the disk (= the disk-fraction) is illuminated by star light attenuated by the disk, together with the sum of the scattered and thermal emission from the disk within that fraction.
+The remaining fraction of the shell is illuminated by direct starlight plus the remaining fraction of the sum of scattered and thermal emission from the disk.
+The DUSTY code is run separately for each of the two parts of the outer shell and the outputs are added proportionately to obtain the final SED.
+These correctly illuminated model numbers are given a suffix 'c'.

+In some post-AGB stars, the SEDs may be a result of an interaction between a slow-moving cold outer shell ejected during the previous AGB phase and a fast-moving warm inner shell ejected during the post-AGB phase similar to the case of IRAS 22036+5306 \citep{sahai2006}.
+A fit to the SED is then obtained assuming a pair of `nested shells', i.e., a warm inner shell covering 4$\pi$ solid angle and a cold outer shell.
+In the correctly illuminated nested shells model, the cold shell is illuminated by the radiation emerging from the warm inner shell.